emaloney/MBDataEnvironment/README.md

 Once an environment is loaded, you can start using *expressions* to interact with the Mockingbird Data Environment.

-## A Brief Introduction to Mockingbird Expressions
+## An Introduction to Mockingbird Expressions

 Mockingbird expressions are strings containing zero or more *literals* or *expression tokens*.

 Depending on the context, Mockingbird expressions can contain:

- - string literals
+ - text literals
  - numeric literals
  - references to variables of any Objective-C type
  - simple mathematical expressions